How a Coaster Moves

 Negative G’s are typically experienced when a train crests a hill at speed, or suddenly dips sharply downwards.
 Negative G’s are considered to be the most fun G Force but also the most dangerous.
 Negative forces are measured between 0 and >1 G. Anything less than the standard 1G of force is considered weightlessness and is what causes the floating sensation.

 Lateral G Forces occur when a train goes around an un-banked corner, or a corner not banked far enough.
-This is commonly experienced when riders are abruptly forced sideways, like in the flat hairpin turns found on Wild Mouse Coasters.
-Most high speed roller coasters contain banked corners, which prevent or lessen lateral G’s and convert them to positive G’s.
+This is commonly experienced when riders are abruptly forced sideways, like in the flat hairpin turns found on Wild Mouse coasters.
+Most high speed coasters contain banked corners, which prevent or lessen lateral G’s and convert them to positive G’s.

 Linear G’s occur when a coaster launches very quickly in a straight line.
 The human body can tolerate high levels of Linear G forces.
 Kingda Ka at Six Flags Great Adventure exerts high linear G’s when it accelerates from 0 to 128 mph in around 3.5 seconds.
 Linear G forces push against riders during high-speed launches.